Not sure what interview questions to ask sales candidates? Check out these ten to find out if you have a champion or not.

 3. At what point will you walk away from a sale?

-If their response is “never,” you might want to keep looking.
+If their response is never, you might want to keep looking.
 Persistence is admirable, but experienced salespeople know when to stop wasting time with the wrong buyer and move on.
-A good response: If the buyer is not qualified.
+A good response: I will quickly walk away if the buyer is not qualified.

 4. After a sale is made, what is your process for acquiring referrals?

 In some industries, referral requests are made immediately after the sale.
 In other cases, only after they’ve been earned.
-Be wary of “referral-heavy” sales reps.
-They may avoid prospecting and only want “warm calls”.
-A good response: setting a referral appointment with a satisfied customer.
+Be wary of referral-heavy sales reps.
+They may have been a sales rep who generated leads through existing accounts that they inherited.
+A good response: I get referrals from my satisfied customers when I’ve earned their trust.

 5. In your opinion, what is the best way to present price?

 You want to learn how much your candidate understands and follows a sales process.
-A good response: for the price to be “wrapped in value” rather than the undesirable method: show product – present price – offer discount.
+Ask them specifically how they present price.
+A good response: I wrap the price in value rather than the undesirable method: show product – present price – offer discount.

 6. What are your three best questions for a first appointment?

 A good response is a set of business-focused, issue-specific questions.
 Evaluate their answers: How well-crafted are their questions?
-Are they relevant?
+Are they relevant to the buyer?
 Would they get the prospect talking about their issues and objectives?

 7. How do you define a successful first appointment?

 Answers will vary somewhat by industry.
 You’re looking for someone who wants to position themselves as a trusted advisor and qualify the buyer.
 In other words, they have a plan before they go in.
-A good response will indicate that they gather enough information to clearly determine next steps—even if that means walking away.
+They’re not looking for a quick sale.
+Instead, a good response will indicate that they gather sufficient information to clearly determine the next steps—even if that means walking away.

 8. What words do you use to close a sale?